 Fruit and Vegetable packing

-Chlorine Gas in Fruits and Vegetables Packing
+Chlorine Gas Systems for Fruits and Vegetables Packing

-Fruit and vegetable preservation has a long history, with ancient civilizations using techniques like sun-drying and pickling.
-The advent of canning in the 19th century revolutionized the industry, allowing produce to be preserved and transported over long distances (Royal Examiner, 2022).
 However, as the industry grew and global trade increased, new challenges arose, including foodborne illnesses and the demand for year-round availability.
 Chlorine disinfection emerged as a popular method to address these risks due to its effectiveness, residual effect, and cost-effectiveness.
 The industry continues to evolve, exploring sustainable preservation methods and alternative disinfection approaches to meet consumer demands for safety and quality.

 Prompting of Application

-Consuming an adequate amount of fruits and vegetables is crucial for a healthy lifestyle, as recognized by organizations like the American Cancer Society (ACS) (ACS, 2020).
-Research has demonstrated that diets rich in fruits and vegetables offer significant health benefits, including the prevention of various diseases such as heart disease, stroke, certain types of cancer, high blood pressure, and vision problems (HSPH, n.d.).
 However, ensuring the safety and quality of these produce items is paramount to protect consumers from foodborne illnesses.
 Inadequate disinfection, improper handling, and poor hygiene practices can lead to contamination with harmful microorganisms like bacteria, viruses, and parasites.
 The Centers for Disease Control and Prevention (CDC) and other health agencies have reported numerous outbreaks of foodborne illnesses associated with the consumption of fresh fruits and vegetables, with pathogens such as Salmonella, E. coli, Shigella, Hepatitis A, and Norwalk viruses posing risks to consumers’ health (CDC, 2023; APS, 2003).

 To ensure the safety of fruits and vegetables, it is essential to implement robust disinfection methods that effectively reduce microbial contamination while preserving the quality and nutritional value of the produce.
 Chlorine disinfection has proven to be a highly effective and widely used method in the fruit and vegetable industry (Sun et al., 2012).
 Chlorine kills a broad spectrum of disease-causing pathogens, including bacteria, viruses, and fungi, making it an ideal choice for disinfection purposes.
 Furthermore, chlorine has the advantage of leaving a residual disinfectant in the water, providing ongoing protection against microbial growth and recontamination.